dougeby/IntuneDocs/intune/early-edition-nda.md

 ### Toast notifications for Win32 apps <!-- 3136566   -->
 You will be able to suppress showing end user toast notifications per app assignment.
 From Intune, select **Client apps** > **Apps** > select the app > **Assignemnts** > **Include Groups**.

-### Contact Sharing via Bluetooth is removed in device restrictions > device owner for Android Enterprise <!-- 3598396 -->
+### Contact Sharing via Bluetooth is removed in Device Restrictions > Device Owner for Android Enterprise <!-- 3598396 -->
 When you create a device restrictions profile for Android Enterprise devices, there is a **Contact Sharing via Bluetooth** setting.
 In this update, the **Contact Sharing via Bluetooth** setting will be removed (**Device configuration** > **Profiles** > **Create profile** > **Android Enterprise** for platform > **Device Restrictions > Device owner** for profile type > **General**).

 The **Contact Sharing via Bluetooth** setting isn't supported for Android Enterprise Device Owner management.
 So when this setting is removed, it won't impact any devices or tenants, even if this setting is enabled and configured in your environment.